hande-sevgi/Path-and-Manner-in-Co-speech-gesture/README.md

 `code/scripts/04_exp1_sensitivity_analysis.R` is an additional post-dissertation sensitivity analysis.
 It uses ordered-beta regression to retain ratings at exactly 0 and 100, models polarity jointly, and treats the five stimulus scenarios as fixed controls.
 This analysis supplements rather than replaces the dissertation analysis.

 The sensitivity analysis supports the principal directional findings reported in the dissertation.
-Additional Holm-adjusted pairwise comparisons identify some within-condition differences that were not directly tested by the original treatment-coded coefficient tables.
-A small number of secondary comparisons involving conflated modification vary across model specifications; these differences do not alter the central Experiment 1 pattern.
+The interaction between modification type, event type, and polarity was significant, p < .001.
+Global residual uniformity, dispersion, and outlier tests were satisfactory, although the residual-versus-predicted quantile test indicated some remaining conditional model misfit.
+Additional Holm-adjusted pairwise comparisons identify within-condition differences that were not directly tested by the original treatment-coded coefficient tables.
+A small number of secondary comparisons involving conflated modification vary across model specifications; these differences and the remaining diagnostic limitation do not alter the central Experiment 1 pattern.

+`code/scripts/05_analyze_experiment_2.R` reproduces the beta-regression analyses reported for Experiment 2 in Chapter 3 of the dissertation, including the models presented in Appendix Tables B.4 and B.5.
+Trials involving no-motion events are excluded to match the original inferential analysis.

+`code/scripts/06_exp2_sensitivity_analysis.R` is an additional post-dissertation sensitivity analysis.
+It uses ordered-beta regression to retain ratings at exactly 0 and 100, models polarity jointly, and treats the five stimulus scenarios as fixed controls.
+This analysis supplements rather than replaces the dissertation analysis.

+The sensitivity analysis supports the principal Experiment 2 finding: matching modification–event combinations receive higher ratings in affirmative contexts and substantially lower ratings under negation.
+The interaction between modification type, event type, and polarity was significant, χ²(4) = 225.44, p < .001.
+Global residual uniformity, dispersion, and outlier tests were satisfactory, although the residual-versus-predicted quantile test indicated some remaining conditional model misfit.
+This limitation does not alter the central Experiment 2 pattern, which remains consistent across the reproduction and sensitivity analyses.

 ### `analysis/`